Home

 In 1869, while on detachment at Decatur, AL, he became sick with "chills and fever" in "a malarious district" and "was unable to move with his detachment when it rejoined the regiment..."
 Joseph remained ill for 18 months.
 Later, he was stationed at Patona, Huntsville and Summerville, AL. He was discharged at Huntsville on Dec.
 6, 1869, and returned home with some of the medicine he had obtained in the Army.

-Sadly, Minnie died at the tender age of 10 months and 1 day, on Dec.
-12, 1871, and was laid to rest in the Hopwood Cemetery.
+Sadly, their baby Minnie died at the tender age of 10 months and 1 day, on Dec.
+12, 1871.
+The cause of her passing seems to be lost to history.
+She was laid to rest in the Hopwood Cemetery.
 In a moving obituary authored by "H. Lucas," a Uniontown newspaper said:

 It was indeed hard for weeping parents and friends to let her go, but the Christian parents said they were resigned to the will of God, and freely delivered her up to Him who was more able to protect her.
 "Suffer little children to come unto me, and forbid them not, for of such is the Kingdom of Heaven."
 May parents and child meet in a better country, where there will be no more parting, and no more death.